tangentsoft/pidp8i/doc/os8-v3d-device-extensions.md

-Then, however, a self-extracting archive called, `os8v3f.exe` was found on a mirror site of ibiblio.org, [rtk.mirrors.pdp-11.ru ... fromhichols].
-Mainline ibiblio.org didn't have it, perhaps it was purged because of its .exe extension.
-The archive is also available directly from [ftp.update.uu.se ... fromnichols][uusenichols], but at slow speed.]
+Then, however, a self-extracting archive called, `os8v3f.exe` was found on a mirror site of ibiblio.org, [rtk.mirrors.pdp-11.ru ... fromhichols][rtknicnols].
+Mainline ibiblio.org didn't have it, perhaps it was purged because of its `.exe` extension.
+The archive is also available directly from [ftp.update.uu.se ... fromnichols][uusenichols], but at slow speed.

 When that archive was extracted, the manifest of source files corresponds exactly to the manifest of binaries in the Extensions Kit